jnovinger/django-taggit/README.rst

 For more info check out the documentation.
 And for questions about usage or development you can contact the
 `mailinglist <http://groups.google.com/group/django-taggit>`_.

+Includes changes made in `shacker/django-taggit <https://github.com/shacker/django-taggit>` to add case insensitivity as a setting.